 These secondary factors may not be relevant in every case, but in some situations, may assist in making an assessment as to whether a threat is ‘serious’.
 Seriousness should be determined on a case by case basis, as the circumstances surrounding a threat will differ.

 Removal of the word ‘imminent’

 A client of a health service is behaving aggressively and has made threats towards staff.
 The health service manager is considering whether to exclude the person from attending the health service in the future.
-The manager is aware that the client also receives services from another organisation, and is considering contacting the other organisation to seek information about the client that may justify excluding him from attending the health service.
+The manager is aware the client also receives services from another organisation and is considering contacting the other organisation to seek information about the client that may justify excluding him from the health service.
 Previously, the manager may not have been able to collect the client’s health information from the other organisation unless the threat was expected to be carried out in the immediate future.
 Now, the manager can collect the information if the threat is serious and staff are at risk, even if the timing of a possible future incident is unknown.